What harmful conditions do the guards have? Harmful production factors

 The conclusion of the preliminary examination is handed over to the future employee, and then transferred to the employer.

-About passing periodic medical examinations:
+About the walkthrough periodic medical examinations:

 Harmful factors and types of work